algobulls/algobulls_help_site/docs/broker/aliceblue.md

 * Markets Supported: India

-## Login and Setup the AliceBlue Broking Details
+## Login and Setup your AliceBlue Account
 ---
 This section will take you through the step-wise instructions to log in, setup, and bind your broker into your AlgoBulls Account.

 ### Before you Start